Pakistan became a Party to the WHO Framework Convention on Tobacco Control on February 27, 2005.

-Tobacco Packaging and Labeling: The Ministry of Health has issued one warning containing both a picture and text that must be placed on all cigarette packs.
-The warning must occupy 40 percent of the pack and be placed on the front of the pack in Urdu and on the back of the pack in English.
+The Ministry of Health has issued one warning containing both a picture and text that must be placed on all cigarette packs.
+The warning must occupy 60 percent of the pack and be placed on the front top of the pack in Urdu and on the back top of the pack in English.
 (The increases in size announced in SRO 127(E)/2017 (to 50 percent and, subsequently, 60 percent) replace the 2015 notification (SRO 22(KE)/2015) that would have increased the size to 85 percent of packaging.
 This notification, however, was delayed several times and, ultimately, never implemented.)
 Health warnings are not required on smokeless tobacco products.

 The first principal ordinance is the Cigarettes (Printing of Warning) Ordinance, 1979 (Ordinance No. LXXIII of 1979), which effectively requires that health warnings be printed on tobacco product packaging.
-SRO 86(KE)/2009 establishes the current rules on the printing of warnings.
-SRO 87(E)/2009 establishes the current warning text and its accompanying image.
-Since the promulgation of these SROs, the government has twice altered the length of the rotation period for the current health warning, First, the government published SROs 01(KE)/2010 and 02(KE)/2010, delaying implementation of the graphic health warning from February 1 to May 31, 2010.
-Second, the Ministry of Health issued a memorandum, No. F. 02-16/2007-FCTC on the Extension of Current Pictorial Health Warning, extending the current rotation period up to December 31, 2011.
+SRO 86(KE)/2009 establishes the rules on the printing of warnings.
+SRO 87(E)/2009 establishes the initial warning text and its accompanying image.
+Since the promulgation of these SROs, the government has twice altered the length of the rotation period for the health warning.
+First, the government published SROs 01(KE)/2010 and 02(KE)/2010, delaying implementation of the pictorial health warning from February 1 to May 31, 2010.
+Second, the Ministry of Health issued a memorandum, No. F. 02-16/2007-FCTC on the Extension of Current Pictorial Health Warning, extending the rotation period to December 31, 2011.
 By operation of SROs 127(KE)/2017 and 128(KE)/2017, picture and text warnings were required to cover 50 percent of the front and back of all cigarette packs and outer packaging as of June 1, 2018; the size increased to 60 percent as of June 1, 2019.
 (These increases replace a 2015 notification (SRO 22(KE)/2015) that would have increased the size to 85 percent.
 This notification, however, was delayed several times and, ultimately, never implemented.)